msveshnikov/landing-generator-autocode/README.md

 # TODO

--   Fix in UserAccount ERROR setCurrentWebsite is not a function TypeError: setCurrentWebsite is not a function at handleEditWebsite (http://localhost:3000

--   Improve design of userAccount
+-   Improve design of UserAccount, make all buttons nicer
--   Preview, Edit, buttons dont work
+-   Preview, Edit buttons dont work, naviagte back to buikder I wanna see site
--   Reduce height of Web Canvas in Builder, regroup elemants nicer
+-   Reduce height of Web Canvas in Builder, regroup elements nicer and more compact
+-   add some tempates to DB
+-   make design mobile friendly